The Future of Education in Latin America12 July, 2022

 Formal education remains important the world over.
 People are still graduating with business, languages, and math, among other general courses.
 However, Latin America has witnessed a growth in appetite for particular skills.

 Handcraft skills are becoming more common and lucrative.
 Technical technology skills like programming and graphic design are also gaining popularity.
-The aim of acquiring these skills is to increase the chances of self-employment as opposed to waiting for employment.
+The aim of acquiring these skills by enrolling in courses such as technology management courses is to increase the chances of self-employment as opposed to waiting for employment.

 Some of the hands-on skills are taught online.
 The demand has caused an avalanche of self-taught as well as online schooled individuals.
 It makes learning easier while increasing the number of graduates despite low enrollment into existing institutions.